ohata-toast/Container-Container-Registry-v2/en/user-guide.md

 The replication feature provided by NCR replicates images between regions.
 The specific characteristics of the replication feature are as follows.

-* Replicate images from a region (A) to a target region (B).
+* Replicates images between regions.
-* When an image is uploaded to a region (A), the image is automatically replicated to a target region (B).
+* Allows users to choose how replication runs.
 * Users can start replication directly if they want.
-* If the same image already exists in a target region (B), it will not be replicated.
+* If the same image already exists in the target region, it will not be replicated.
-* Even when the original image is deleted from a region (A), the replicated image is not deleted from a target region (B).
+* Even when the original image is deleted from the current region (A), the replicated image is not deleted from the target region (B).

 To use the image replication feature, click the **Replication** tab in the NCR Console.